Sundays at 10:00am

 Sunday mornings begin with a call to worship which build into a time of singing praises to our God.
 After a time of hearing the Word of God read, one of our pastors leads us in a time of corporate prayer.
 We have a time in our service to give back to God a portion of what He has blessed us with while singing of the ultimate provision God has blessed us with in the person and work of Jesus.
 To hear how God speaks into our lives, we turn to his Word through the sermon followed by a time of corporate response in song.

 On the 1st and 5th Sundays, after the sermon we respond with a time of covenant renewal where we together declare the essentials of our Christian faith and take the Lord's Supper.

-We end our services with a response of praise and by receiving again God's good blessings for his people.
-These times together serves to remind us that God has made sinners like us, saints called to be like him.
+We end our services with a response of praise and by receiving God's good blessings again for his people.
+These times together serve to remind us that God has made sinners like us, saints called to be like him.
 That is why Sunday mornings at High Pointe are, and will always be, about the gospel.

 See our order of service for this coming Sunday here.

 At High Pointe, we love for families to worship together!
 If you would like for your children to remain in the service with you, we think that is great!
 If you need to step out momentarily with your children, we offer a Family Overflow Room with a live feed located near the nursery.
 In addition, we provide other opportunities for children to learn on Sunday morning.
 More than just babysitting, we seek to teach our children about Jesus and help them grow to love and follow him.
 If you would like, right before the sermon, children (K-4th grade) are dismissed to KidsPointe.
 For younger children (infant – 4-year-old), we have nursery classes that take place during the service.